KasperOmsK/pipefn/README.md

 # status

-This is still a WIP
+This project is still a work in progress.
+Expect bugs and possible API changes as it evolves.

+Use in production at your own risk.